aaradhayasingh811/SakhiSetu_ML/Readme.md

-# PeriodPal ML
+# SakhiSaathi ML

-PeriodPal ML is a machine learning-powered API suite for menstrual health analytics.
+SakhiSaathi ML is a machine learning-powered API suite for menstrual health analytics.
 It provides predictive models for menstrual cycle forecasting, PCOS (Polycystic Ovary Syndrome) risk assessment, and hormone level estimation, enabling users and developers to build intelligent period tracking and health applications.

 ---